 The Adoption Home Study Process

-The home study process can be a source of anxiety for some prospective parents, who may fear they will not be "approved."
-It may be helpful to remember agencies are not looking for perfect parents.
-Rather, they are looking for real parents to parent real children.
+The home study process can be a source of anxiety for some prospective parents, who may fear they won't be "approved."
+It may be helpful to remember adoption agencies aren't looking for perfect parents; instead, they're looking for real parents to parent real children.
 With accurate information about the process, prospective parents can face the home study experience with confidence and the excitement that should accompany the prospect of welcoming a child into the family.

-Specific home study requirements and processes vary greatly from agency to agency, State to State, and (in the case of intercountry adoption) by the child's country of origin.
-This fact sheet discusses the common elements of the home study process and addresses some concerns prospective adoptive parents may have about the process.
+Specific home study requirements and processes vary greatly from agency to agency, state to state, and, in the case of intercountry adoption, by the child's country of origin.
+This article discusses the common elements of the home study process, the home study report, and the benefits of the process.

-There is no set format that adoption agencies use to conduct home studies.
-Many agencies include the following steps in their home study process, although the specific details and order will vary.
-For more information, talk with the agencies you are considering.
+There's no set format that adoption agencies use to conduct home studies.
+However, many adoption agencies include the following steps in their home study process.

 Training.
 Many agencies require trainings for prospective adoptive parents prior to or during the home study process.
 These trainings help prospective parents better understand the needs of children waiting for families and help families decide what type of child or children they could parent most effectively.